OpenEvalProject/evals/manuscripts/elife-58184/v3/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/58184/elife-58184-fig8-v3.jpg)

-**Figure 8.:** a) and Opn KO (b) mice.By continuing the increase in phosphorylation of WT bone, fracture toughness improves exponentially.
+**Figure 8.:** By continuing the increase in phosphorylation of WT bone, fracture toughness improves exponentially.
 There is no significant relationship between global phosphorylation and fracture toughness in Opn KO mice following ex-vivo phosphorylation and dephosphorylation.

 Our current study is not devoid of limitations and we acknowledge other phosphorylation interactions that may potentially influence the outcomes.
 The gross skeletal phenotype of Opn KO mice is normal compared to WT mice (Rittling et al., 1998; Yoshitake et al., 1999).
 However, increased mineralization was found in some areas of cortical bone (Boskey et al., 2002), and the bones are mechanically weaker.
 The collagen structure in Opn KO mice was also shown to be highly disorganized which further causes disorganization of mineral (Depalle et al., 2020).
 OPN in bone resides at its surfaces (including lining the lacuno-canalicular system) in the thin structure known as the lamina limitans (McKee and Nanci, 1996), and throughout bulk bone.
 Thus, its alterations in vivo may affect many processes including mineral-binding (Addison et al., 2010), cell attachment as part of the bone remodeling cycle, cell signaling that may affect mechanosensation, and the structural integrity of bone.
 Our ex-vivo experiments were conducted under physiological conditions to alter the organic matrix with buffer solutions containing magnesium chloride, calcium, and EDTA to prevent any alterations in mineral.
 The AFM measurements are not fully quantitative, but the potential lies in examining relative differences, as was done in this study.
 Also, by using the same cantilever, the measurements are very accurate and reproducible.
 Bovine milk OPN contains approximately 28 phosphorylation sites and all but a few residues in this motif are phosphorylated.
 The higher phosphorylation levels essentially allow for demonstration of the principal effects seen in whole-bone fracture toughness tests following increased phosphorylation.
 Attempts to over-phosphorylate bovine milk OPN (our source OPN) would likely be unsuccessful as the nonphosphorylated serine residues in bovine OPN are not located in recognition sequences of any specific kinase.
 The lack of experiments on OPN with a varying range of phosphorylation levels may be seen as a limitation, but nevertheless we provide data points for the most extreme cases, and, different from the physiological system, we control the concentration of Ca2+ ions.